ElucidSolutions/fpt/modules/menu/Readme.md

   * creates an HTML element that represents the element's title
   * replaces context.element with the new element
-  * and passes the new element to success.
+  * and passes the new element to done.

-  If an error occurs, menu_leafLabelBlock calls failure instead of success.
+  If an error occurs, menu_leafLabelBlock passes the error to done instead.
 */
-function menu_leafLabelBlock (context, success, failure) {
+function menu_leafLabelBlock (context, done) {
-  menu_MENU.getLeafLabelBlock (context.element, success, failure);
+  var element = menu_MENU.getLeaf (context.element.text ()).getLabelElement ();
+  context.element.replaceWith (element);
+  done (null, element);
 }

 /*
-  menu_leafLabelBlock accepts three arguments:
+  menu_leafLabelBlock accepts two arguments:

-  * blockElement, a JQuery HTML Element
+  * context, a Block Expansion Context
-  * success, a function that accepts a JQuery
+  * done, a function that accepts two arguments: an Error object and a JQuery HTML Element.
-    HTML Element
-  * and failure, a function that does not accept any arguments.

   context.element must contain a single text node that represents a Menu Element ID.